 This post may contain affiliate links.
 That means if you click on them and buy something, I may receive a small commission at no cost to you.
 Read my Disclaimer Policy to learn more.

-Some can be done in your own yard while others have to be done elsewhere.
-Not all of these will be available in all areas.
+Some of these fun outdoor activities can be done in your own backyard.
+Others need to be done elsewhere and may not be available in all areas.

 Collect some toys that are safe to get wet and frozen.
 Then hide them in your yard, or just toss them in the snow.